 These Healthy Watermelon Papaya Yogurt Popsicles are creamy, sweet, and super fruity.
 Dairy-free, gluten-free, paleo, and vegan.
 Crammed with papaya, watermelon, and coconut yogurt.
 Each bite is a refreshing delight.
 Easy to make, simple vegan ingredients, and no added sugar.

 When I created these popsicles I was completely blown away by the harmony of papaya and watermelon together.
-This natural combination is a popsicle dream!
-Offset by the tangy dairy-free yogurt loaded with probiotics making these healthy popsicles even tastier.
+And offset by the tangy flavor dairy-free yogurt loaded with probiotics makes these healthy popsicles even tastier.
 These popsicles were born from the creation of my blackberry watermelon popsicles.
 Wanting something much sweeter for the Summer months ahead that would also soothe indigestion.

 WHAT’S THE HYPE WITH PAPAYA?